Lab 5: Svelte II (Loading Data & Reactivity)

 will be updated when the value of the variable changes.

-Ensure that it works by adding a {colorScheme}
+Ensure that it works by printing a {colorScheme}

 expression above the <select>